gsteere04/react-calculator/react-calculator/README.md

 # Simple Calculator

-Just a sinple calculator written in React & JavaScript & Python
+Just a simple calculator written with React and Javascript.
+Basic math functions only.